SOLEGUIDE

 When measuring your child's feet for orthotic-compatible shoes, follow these steps:

 • Measure with the orthotic inside the sock.
-Your child should be wearing the socks they will normally wear with the shoes, and the orthotic should be in place under the foot.
+Your child should be wearing the socks they'll normally wear with the shoes, and the orthotic should be in place under the foot.

 • Measure with full weight on both feet.
 Your child should be standing, not sitting.
 Feet spread under body weight, and you need to capture that fuller measurement.

 • Measure both feet.
-It is common for children's feet to be slightly different sizes.
+It's common for children's feet to be slightly different sizes.
 Always size for the larger foot (or the foot with the orthotic if only one foot is affected).

 • Bring the orthotics to specialist appointments.
-If you are having your child fitted at a specialist retailer, the fitter will need the device to assess fit accurately.
+If you're having your child fitted at a specialist retailer, the fitter will need the device to assess fit properly.

 How Often Do You Need to Check the Fit?

-Children's feet grow approximately two sizes per year between the ages of 3 and 10.
-This growth can happen in sudden spurts rather than gradually, so shoes that fit well today may be too small within a few weeks.
+Children's feet grow roughly two sizes per year between the ages of 3 and 10.
+This growth happens in spurts rather than gradually, so shoes that fit well today can be too small within a few weeks.

 For young children during peak growth years, check the fit monthly.
-A quick two-minute check with the orthotic in place will tell you whether the shoes still have adequate room.
-Press your thumb above the big toe while your child is standing.
-There should be roughly a thumb's width of space between the longest toe and the end of the shoe.
+It takes two minutes.
+With the orthotic in place, press your thumb above the big toe while your child is standing.
+There should be about a thumb's width of space between the longest toe and the end of the shoe.

-If you notice the shoes are getting tight, do not wait.
-Shoes that are too small will prevent the orthotic from sitting correctly and can cause pain, blisters, and pressure injuries.
+If the shoes are getting tight, don't wait.
+Shoes that are too small stop the orthotic sitting correctly and can cause pain, blisters, and pressure injuries.

 Frequently Asked Questions